Renaissance

 • They were promoted and carried out new scientific discoveries new measurement projects and new deductions, among which the replacement of the geocentric model of the universe (Aristotelian) with the heliocentric (Copernican) stands out.

-You may be interested: Harmony
+You may be interested: Collage

 Historical context of the Renaissance